-- 2.3.1 In order to be able to test the emerging policies of the SCAAP a set of sustainability objectives as part of a 'sustainability framework'. - 2.3.2 This framework is made up of a number of sustainability objectives that have been derived from the characterisation and context of the Borough.
+- 2.3.1 In order to be able to test the emerging policies of the SCAAP a set of sustainability objectives as part of a 'sustainability framework'.
+These objectives provide a consistent basis for the assessment of the objectives, policies and sites of the SCAAP. - 2.3.2 This framework is made up of a number of sustainability objectives that have been derived from the characterisation and context of the Borough.
 These reflect the principal elements of sustainable development over which the SCAAP could have some influence.
-The framework in Table 1 is based upon that in the Core Strategy Sustainability Appraisal Framework.
+The framework in Table 1 shows the main sustainability objectives from the framework.